 Willows Activity Farm is located in London Colney, near St Albans Hertfordshire and is home to over 300 farm animals and over 40 shows and attractions.
-In the last few years, its partnered up with the popular Characters from Books, TV series and films, Peter Rabbit.
-Many of the attractions are led by the design or characters of the TV Series etc while still showing Animals in there lives and farm.
+In the last few years, it partnered up with the popular Characters from Books, TV series and films, Peter Rabbit.
+Many of the attractions are led by the design or characters of the TV Series etc while still showing Animals in their lives and farms.

 The Peter Rabbit theme is straight away with displays at the front, the Entrance is ok with a small ticket desk and gates to enter etc, but in reality your not dealing with the volume for more, there are animal food bags to purchase at the entrance should you wish to, there are signs around showing you and how and where you can do this.

 What else is there?